 Dr. Robinson is an assistant professor of epidemiology at the UNC Gillings School of Global Public Health, a fellow at the Carolina Population Center, and a member of the UNC Lineberger Comprehensive Cancer Center.

 The central theme of Dr. Robinson's research is showing how social and environmental factors underpin race and sex differences in health -- even for inequalities sometimes presumed to be mostly biologically based, such as racial differences in cancer incidence or rates of hysterectomy.
-A common theoretical underpinning of her work is the lifecourse framework, particularly hypotheses that stress and nutritional exposures during critical periods in utero; during childhood; and at other life stages, such as the menopausal transition, have enduring effects on adult health risk.
+A common theoretical underpinning of her work is the life course framework, particularly hypotheses that exposures during critical periods in utero; during childhood; and at other life stages, such as the menopausal transition, have enduring effects on later adult health.

 From 2008-2010, Dr. Robinson was a Robert Wood Johnson Foundation Health & Society Scholar at the University of Michigan.
 Before that, Dr. Robinson received her PhD in epidemiology from the University of North Carolina at Chapel Hill.
 Dr. Robinson also holds a master’s degree in epidemiology from the University of North Carolina at Chapel Hill.